 Finally, it is a good idea to introduce healthy nutritional supplements to your dog’s diet.
 Truthfully, most store-bought canine foods do not have sufficient vitamins and minerals to meet your dog's daily needs.
 Hence, the need for additional supplements.

-Fortunately, all-natural and holistic supplements have made leaps and bounds in the worlds of human, and canine health.
+Fortunately, natural and holistic supplements have made leaps and bounds in the worlds of human, and canine health.
 Now, more than ever, your sweet pups can get their paws on high-quality and powerful nutritional supplements.

 Remember when we were talking about your dog’s microbiome?
 Probiotics are your dog's microbiome knight in shining armor riding upon a shiny white steed.
 To enumerate, probiotics are chock-full of healthy bacteria that: